 | Failure to implement reasonable security safeguards | ₹250 crore |

-| Failure to notify Board and Data Principals of a breach | ₹200 crore |
+| Failure to notify the Board and Data Principals of a breach | ₹200 crore |

 | Breach of children's data obligations | ₹200 crore |